 "If you do not read newspapers, you are uninformed.

-If you read any newspaper, you are mis-informed."
+If you do read newspapers, you are mis-informed."

 "Noise proves nothing.
 A hen merely laids one